Adrien Brué Geographic map of Italy from the 19th century

 Description

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-The next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to shine with splendor and serve a luxurious role.
-Selectively used materials were employed to emphasize the grandeur of these items.
+Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by highly ornate furniture designed to exude splendor and luxury.
+Materials were selectively chosen to emphasize the grandeur of these pieces.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the past era.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and relief decorations.
-These products were quite distinctive but also introduced new possibilities, such as the construction of sideboards and broadly speaking, chest furniture.
-Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.
+Today, we can observe how much influence the Baroque style has had on contemporary classic furniture, which is often designed with a strong resemblance to the historical period.
+The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
+Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly defined chest furniture.
+Mythology and ancient times inspired these designs, with supports and legs often taking animal forms.

 Lion paws and eagle heads are common motifs in Renaissance style furniture.
-Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+Currently, many global brands reproduce such furniture, inspired by Italian and French artisans, as a tribute to and preservation of the finest Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially important when searching for a luxurious antique suitable for your interior.
+This is especially important when searching for a luxurious antique that suits your interior.

-The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial for buyers, as many counterfeits circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and correspondence to the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+The key to stylish antique furniture is originality.
+Ultimately, this is crucial for buyers, as the market is flooded with fakes.
+Luxury Products provides documentation confirming the product’s authenticity and accurate description and photos.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details